Why ITW Matters Now

 Dividend Quality Assessment

-Illinois Tool Works Inc. scores 59/100 on DividendVisual's quality scale — an Average rating.
-The dividend is likely safe but warrants closer scrutiny on payout coverage.
-Key metrics: a 59% payout ratio, the dividend consumes 84% of free cash flow, growing at 7.1% annually over the past 5 years.
+Illinois Tool Works Inc. scores 45/100 on DividendVisual's quality scale — a Below Average rating.
+Investors should carefully review dividend sustainability before acting on the Weiss signal.
+Key metrics: growing at 7.1% annually over the past 5 years.

 10-Year Yield History